LIFX/lifx-protocol-docs/README.md

 ## Overview

-This documentation is intended for third-party developers creating client applications, which interact with LIFX lightbulbs by sending and receiving, then parsing LIFX Protocol messages.
+This documentation is intended for third-party developers creating client applications, which interact with LIFX lightbulbs over the LAN by sending and receiving, then parsing LIFX Protocol messages.

 The LIFX Protocol consists of messages that are used to control and obtain the state of devices (specifically lightbulbs).